-DAY 3: Nkambeni Camp to Polokwane (B / L / D)
+DAY 3: Nkambeni Camp to Blydepoort (B / L / D)

 Included Activity: Blyde River Canyon

-DAYS 6: Masvingo to Bulawayo (B / L / D)
+DAY 6: Maun to Okavango Delta (B / L / D)

-DAY 8: Bulawayo to Hwange National Park B / L / D)
+DAY 8: Maun to Nata Region B / L / D)

 With so many exciting areas to explore within this beautiful country with its enjoyable weather, it makes it difficult to know where to begin.
 The adventure activities in the town of Victoria Falls along with the Falls themselves are an absolute must.
 Hwange National Park offers spectacular game viewing, while the Great Zimbabwe Ruins offer a chapter out of Zimbabwe’s history.

-DAY 9: Hwange to Victoria Falls (Zimbabwe) (B / L)
+DAY 10: Chobe National Park to Victoria Falls (Zimbabwe) (B / L / D)

-Leaving Bulawayo the group will head to Victoria Falls.
+This morning the group will continue to the border of Zimbabwe and once border formalities have been completed there will be a short drive to the nearby Victoria Falls..
 Named after the famous World Heritage site and Water Falls, the town of Victoria Falls is situated on the Zambezi River and surrounded by the Victoria Falls National Park.
-The campsite is conveniently situated in the centre of the town and within walking distance of the entry point to view the Falls, which lie between Zimbabwe and Zambia.
+The campsite is conveniently situated in the centre of the town and within walking distance of the adventure booking agents, restaurants and shops.
+A 20 minute walk down the main road leads to the entry point to view the Falls, which lie between Zimbabwe and Zambia.
 Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and was was named by David Livingstone on his explorations.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
-The Falls can be viewed from the Victoria Falls National Park, Zimbabwe and the Mosi-oa-Tunya National Park, Zambia.
-Each offers fantastic photo opportunities.
 After the adventure activities briefing (see price guide in "Extra Information" for options) the afternoon is spent relaxing at the campsite’s swimming pool or exploring the many sights and delights of this town!